How Does ADHD Affect Executive Functioning?

 Many people view ADHD as a children’s disorder, but that’s mainly because kids are diagnosed more frequently than adults.

-If you already know you have ADHD and you’re struggling with executive dysfunction, there are resources at your disposal, such as
+If you already know you have ADHD and you’re struggling with executive dysfunction, there are resources that can be helpful including:

 Unfortunately, it’s not uncommon for those with ADHD to struggle with self-esteem issues or have a hard time focusing on their strengths.